vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 ## Configure VMware Tanzu RabbitMQ Servers using Federated Exchange

-Configure VMware Tanzu RabbitMQ Servers present in different regions to communicate with each other using Federated Exchanges.
+Configure Tanzu RabbitMQ Servers present in different regions to communicate with each other using Federated Exchanges.

 Federation exchange is a mechanism that allows a flow of messages through an exchange in one location (upstream) to be replicated to exchanges in other locations (downstream).